Painted Side table

 Once all the paint has dried, (I usually wait 24 hours) with a sponge brush I apply a coat of Minwax clear coat in clear matte.
 I let that dry for a few hours then apply a second coat.
 This will ensure that you haven’t missed any areas.
 The polyacrylic will help to protect your painted furniture from nicks and dirt, You can easily wipe down any are that may get dirty without worrying about ruining the paint underneath.
 The last step is to always add felt tabs under each leg to prevent scratching your floors.

 Luckily for me, Taylor is a pro at documenting our process.
-Lucky for you, that you can check out the process below in our video.
-We had so much fun creating this piece together.
+Lucky for you, that you can check out the process on our painted end table before and after.
+Check below in our video.
+We had so much fun creating this diy painted end table together.
 She time lapse our afternoon of painting.
 Hope you enjoy!

 Additional uses for this side table